jhock/jhock.github.io/about.md

 nav-menu: true
 ---

 Hello, I am Joshua.
-I enjoy biking, running, welding, gardening, astronomy, and design.
+I enjoy biking, running, welding, gardening, astronomy, learning about new framworks and technologies, working on cars, and reading.